aka/ Collins’ Classics Illustrated Pocket Edition

 The reverse of the dust jacket contains a list of the 266 titles in the series, organized by author’s name.
+The book (or at least the jacket) was probably issued in the 1912-1915 time frame.
 A few titles – Twain and Lew Wallace – are blacked out.
 Collins had the UK rights to these American authors, but apparently not the US rights.
 Twain’s works would remain under Harper’s control until the late 1930s.

 The faux leatherette is sturdy and in this case in excellent shape more than a century after the book was made.
 The gold stamping and designs are only on the book spine.